marcvernet31/door_opening/README.md

 A browser should open inmediately with the interface, and in case it doesn't, it can be accessed at `http://localhost:8501/`.

 ## Python implementation
 The script `implementation.py` is the whole implementation of the workflow in one script.
-It can be executed on terminal with:
+It can be executed on terminal with the following command (for the default command to work properly `data/data_door1.txt` file is required).
 ```
 $> python3 implementation.py